This afternoon, I am taking Ollie on a surprise trip for the weekend…. to Barcelona.

 In fact, such is the current turmoil in Barcelona, the last league match at the Camp Nou ended up being played behind closed doors.
 Imagine travelling all that way, and not being allowed into the stadium for the match.

-As I type this week’s entry, I am still worried that our trip could ultimately turn out to be of the most expensive mistakes I have ever made (even accounting for my questionable car history).
+As I type this week’s entry, I am still worried that our trip could ultimately turn out to be one of the most expensive mistakes I have ever made (even accounting for my questionable car history).
 Or, it could end up being one of the best things I have ever done, and the most amazing collection of memories for my son and I.

 You’ll have to wait until next time to find out (or, just watch the news over the weekend).